 All-Inclusive Business Practice

 As a business or organization, you probably want to reach as many people as possible.
-And part of that reach includes considering what will attract people to you.
-You make sure everything is aesthetically pleasing, your message is on-brand, and incorporate ways to increase customer satisfaction.
+Part of that reach includes considering what will attract people to you.
+You make sure everything is aesthetically pleasing, your message is on-brand, and you incorporate ways to increase customer satisfaction.

 You also probably think your organization takes steps to make sure you include people with disabilities and provide them with equal access to goods and services.
 Your business likely follows the Americans with Disabilities Act (ADA) by removing barriers and providing some accessible communication.
-However, the requirements go far beyond wide aisles, accessible bathrooms, braille doors markers, and ramps.
-Providing accessible PDF, braille, large print, and audio versions of your printed material are also basic requirements of ADA.
+However, the requirements go far beyond wide aisles, accessible bathrooms, braille door markers, and ramps.
+Providing accessible PDF, braille, large print, and audio versions of your printed materials are also basic ADA requirements.
 In today’s digital world, your organization is out of compliance if websites and attachments, like PDFs, aren’t accessible.